Kings of the Han dynasty: Tongxing Kingdoms

 The "kings of the same surname" (同姓王 (tóngxìng wáng)) were members of the House of Liu, sons, brothers, or descendants of the Han emperors.
-The tradition of creating royal sons as kings continued until the Qing dynasty, during which sons of emperors could also be created as lower nobles.
 The Han emperors initially felt that creating these kingdoms would strengthen the house, particularly against the other kings.
 However, these princes became even more dangerous, as they were eligible to succeed the throne.

 Several rebellions were attempted by these powerful princes during the reigns of the emperors Jing and Wu.
 After the Rebellion of the Seven Princes, Emperor Wu reformed the principalities, reducing them to single prefectures and granting superior authority to prime ministers appointed by the central government.
 The institution continued until the very end of the dynasty, however.